gdrosos/bloat-study-artifact/README.md

   - Columns:
     - `project`: Github Owner-Repository Name, signifying the particular Python project being analyzed.
     - `package_name`: Specifies the name of the PyPI package identified as a vulnerable dependency.
-    - `activation_status`: Indicates the invokation status of the dependency, specifying whether it is active or inactive.
+    - `activation_status`: Indicates the invocation status of the dependency, specifying whether it is active or inactive.
     - `bloated_files`: Quantifies the number of bloated files present in the vulnerable dependency.
     - `used_files`: Enumerates the number of files from the vulnerable dependency that are actually utilized in the project.
     - `bloated_methods`: Enumerates the number of bloated methods present in the vulnerable dependency.